ParsaJafaripour/QR-Code-Generator-/README.md

 # QR-Code-Generator-
 QR code generator using Node.js
+To run the app : npm index.js